Fragtality/PilotsDeck/README.md

 ![ActionProfileSwitcher](img/ProfileSwitcher.png)<br/>
 With this Action the Profile Switching is configured.
 If you want to use that (disabled by default), drag this Action somewhere on your StreamDeck.
 Upon first use, as soon as you select this Action and the Property Inspector appears, you will be asked if you want to install preconfigured Profiles.
 The Software should ask once per every connected StreamDeck, but the API has the Tendency to pop-up one additional Dialog sometimes.
 Only accept the first x Dialogs (or delete the "Copy" Profiles afterwards).<br/>This is *required* for the Switching to work!
 The StreamDeck API only allows to switch Profiles which came preconfigured with a Plugin and internally keeps Track of that (meaning, the StreamDeck *knows* if a Profile came frome a User or from a Plugin).
 You only have to install the Profiles if you want to use the Switching capabilities.<br/>
 For that Reason the Plugin conveniently includes 3 StreamDeck Profiles for the "normal" StreamDeck (Default, Yankee, Zulu) and 3 Profiles for the XL StreamDeck (DefaultXL, Whiskey, X-Ray) that you can map to any FSUIPC Profiles.
 You don't have to use them (that is also customizable), you can use your own Profiles or add additional Profiles.
 But that requires a change in the Plugin Settings (they have to be "published" to StreamDeck upon Plugin Start and have to be installed by the Plugin/StreamDeck Software).<br/>
-The Plugin will switch to a Profile as soon FSUIPC is ready (somewhere while P3D loads).
+The Plugin will switch to a Profile as soon FSUIPC is ready (somewhere while the Sim loads).
 It attempts to switch back to the previous used Profile, but that only works if you don't use Folders (did not switch between them within the Profile) - again for API Reasons.<br/>
+For X-Plane the DataRef "sim/aircraft/view/acf_livery_path" (the first 64 Characters) for the Comparison.<br/>
+In both Cases it will be tested if the Mapping(s) you entered are contained in current FSUIPC ProfileName or X-Plane Livery Path.
+For example entering "a320" will match everything that has it in the Name/Path.<br/>
 * **Enabled** When this is checked, this Feature is activated.
 You don not have to keep this Action anywhere on your StreamDeck after Configuration (it is a Global Setting).
 * **Profiles Installed** You can reset the Installed flag (uncheck), if you wish.
 You will immediately be asked if you want to install the preconfigured Profiles (=all Profiles which where listed in the Manifest-File when the StreamDeck Software loaded the Plugin).
 Profiles that already exist will *not* be overwritten - StreamDeck will add a "xyz copy" Profile.
 * **Use Default** (per Deck) For unknown FSUIPC Profiles (or Aircrafts which do not have a FSUIPC Profile), the Plugin will switch to the Profile configured by *Name* if this Option is checked.
 If unchecked, only mapped FSUIPC Profiles will be switched.
 Default is obviously the bundled Default Profile :wink:
-* **Profile Mappings** (per Deck) Here you can map your FSUIPC Profiles to the different StreamDeck Profiles.
-Use the FSUIPC Profile's Name exactly as it is configured in FSUIPC.
-Multiple FSUIPC Profiles can be mapped to the same StreamDeck Profile, their Names are separated by "**:**".
+* **Profile Mappings** (per Deck) Here you can map your FSUIPC Profiles / X-Plane Aircrafts to the different StreamDeck Profiles.
+It is a substring (contains) match and is Case-Sensitive.
+Multiple Mappings can point to the same StreamDeck Profile, their Names are separated by "**:**".
 #### Customization
 If you want to use your own Names or need more Profiles, you can customize that.
 But because of the described Limitation of the StreamDeck API, you have to fiddle with the Plugin's [Manifest](README.md#manifestjson) File directly (so the Plugin can install it).<br/>
 * First create a new empty Profile in your StreamDeck and export it (or an existing one, does not need to be empty).
 Name it any way you want, non-alpha-numeric Characters are also allowed, but rename the File afterwards if these Characters are more "special" then Space, Minus or Underscore (it has no Influence on the displayed Name).